 The following are examples of the types of attacks which can take place against websites.

 This type of attack occurs when an attacker “injects” malicious code into the backend of the target website to extract information and wreak havoc on the site’s functionality.
 The code can either be introduced in the backend by more complex means or submitted simply as a response in a user-facing form.
 Stay vigilant of this.

 The brute-force login attempt is one of the simplest forms of attack.
 It occurs when a hacker uses automation to enter as many username-password combinations very quickly, eventually guessing the right credentials.
 Brute-force hacking can access any password-protected information, not only logins.

 Another common type of attack is a backdoor.
 A backdoor is a file that contains code allowing an attacker to bypass the standard website login, ultimately accessing your site at any time.
 Attackers tend to place backdoors among other source files, making them difficult to find by inexperienced users.
 Even when removed, attackers can write variants of this backdoor and continue using them to bypass your login.

 Also known as SQL injection, this form of attack happens when an attacker submits a string of harmful code to a website through some user input, like a contact form.
 The website then stores the code in its database.
 Like with an XSS attack, the harmful code runs on the website to fetch or compromise confidential information stored in the database.

-The following security tips will help you to protect your website from hackers
+The following WordPress security tips will help you to protect your website from hackers

 Hosting is the foundation of your website.
 Spend some time researching the different hosting providers to compare what services and functionality they offer.
-From a security point of view, we would recommend you choose a provider which offers managed WordPress hosting which basically means the hosting company will ensure your website, themes, and plug-ins are automatically updated.
-They will also normally include custom security via a web application firewall and specific support for WordPress provided by experts in the field.
+We would recommend you choose a provider which offers managed hosting which basically means the hosting company will ensure your website, themes, and plug-ins are automatically updated.
+They will also normally include a web application firewall and specific support provided by experts in the field.

 Keep WordPress Core Files Updated